Mental Health and Wellbeing

 Please find a list of resources below to help support you with your mental health.

-If you are severely struggling please contact Mrs Mitchell or Dr Blanchard at school directly, so we help support you further.
+If you are severely struggling please contact Mrs Mitchell through the school directly, so we can help support you further.

 If you have concerns and fears relating to your parents divorce click on ‘Child Aid’ button at top of the home page and then go to the Child or Teenager section as appropriate.

 The site is aimed at children and young people with advice on staying safe online, online games, chatrooms, email, and mobile phones.

 The website provides information is for young people and their families about OCD (Obsessive Compulsive Disorder)

 Hope is a registered UK charity that since 2009 has been supporting young people aged 5 to 25 when a close family member is diagnosed with a life-threatening illness, such as cancer, Covid-19 or other disease.